All Events

 Click Here to Register

-Impact Washington is partnering with Greater Spokane Valley Chamber of Commerce to provide a Lean 101 workshop.
+Impact Washington is partnering with EDB for Tacoma-Pierce County to provide a Lean 101 workshop at Clover Park Technical College.

 Learn how to streamline your manufacturing processes and boost efficiency.
 This in-person event is perfect for anyone looking to grow their manufacturing business.